-Dominant PRA is an eye disorder that affects English Mastiffs and Bull Mastiffs.
-It is a form of progressive retinal atrophy (PRA) that causes cells of the eye to deteriorate over time eventually leading to complete blindness.
-Typically, affected dogs show symptoms of the disease starting at approximately 2-3 years of age however, symptoms including night-blindness have been observed in puppies as young as 6 weeks.
+Dominant PRA (PRA-D) is an eye disorder that affects English Mastiffs and Bull Mastiffs.
+It is a form of Progressive Retinal Atrophy (PRA) that causes cells of the eye to deteriorate over time eventually leading to complete blindness.
+Typically, affected dogs show symptoms of the disease starting at approximately 2-3 years of age.
+However, symptoms including night blindness have been observed in puppies as young as 6 weeks.
 Progression of the disease is fairly quick with most affected dogs suffering complete blindness within 1-2 years from the onset of symptoms.
-This particular type of PRA seen in the Mastiff breeds is a dominant condition which means a dog only need inherit one copy of the mutation to be affected by the disease.
+This particular type of PRA seen in the Mastiff breeds is a dominant condition which means a dog only needs to inherit one copy of the mutation to be affected by the disease.

-A (CLEAR/NORMAL): These dogs have two copies of the normal gene and will neither develop PRA-D nor pass this mutation to their offspring.
+These dogs have two copies of the normal gene and will neither develop Dominant PRA nor pass this mutation to their offspring.

-B (CARRIER/AFFECTED): These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
-They will develop PRA-D and will, if bred, pass the mutation to 50% of its offspring, on average.
+These dogs have one copy of the normal gene and one copy of the mutation associated with this disease.
+They will develop Dominant PRA and will, if bred, pass the mutation to 50% of its offspring, on average.

-C (AT RISK/AFFECTED): These dogs have two copies of the mutation associated with PRA-D which results in visual deterioration and eventual blindness.
+These dogs have two copies of the mutation associated with Dominant PRA which results in visual deterioration and eventual blindness.